ag487/matrix-eigenvectors/theory.md

 [  5 -5  0 ] [ 1 ]   [ 0 ]
 [  1  3 -4 ] [ 1 ]   [ 0 ]

 If the reduced matrix in brackets above (matrix - scalar. identity) were invertible, then it could be multiplied by its inverse to give the identity.
+This would result in

+* M inverse .
+M . vector = M inverse . zero vector
+* vector = zero vector

-This would result in 1.vector = 0, which contradicts the requirement that the vector is non-zero (otherwise giving a trivial outcome).
+which contradicts the requirement that the eigenvector is non-zero (otherwise giving a trivial outcome).
 Thus the reduced matrix cannot be invertible, meaning its determinant = 0.

 ### 1.3 Characteristic polynomial